eslint/archive-website/_posts/2016-09-15-changes-to-issues-and-pr-policies.md

   - release
   - minor
 ---
-# Changes to Issue and Pull Request Policies

 We've recently made some changes to our policies around issues and pull requests that we're happy to share with you.